Marifuse/Santiago-FotoHist-rico/README.md

 ## Project Description

-This work is about a page that sells japanese animation products.
+This work is about a page that old images of iconic places in Santiago.
 Its functionality is based on **Vue.js**, along with other components such as **Vue Router, VUEX, Firebase, and CSS style framework called Vuetify.**

 To see other projects, you can go to the link https://github.com/Marifuse